ARH Inspirations via Chat GPT

 As the Son of Man saves the world, takes His last breath, and dies.

-As they experience the loss, some realize they cared.
+Broken by loss, some realize they cared.

 They had murdered the innocent and slaughtered the Way,